breezko/open-holiday-kotlin/README.md

 ## Requirements

 - Kotlin 1.9+
-- JVM 11+
+- JVM 17+ (for the library itself; JVM 11+ if you provide your own Spring dependencies)
-- kotlinx-datetime
+- Uses `java.time.LocalDate` from JDK (no external date/time dependencies)
 - (Optional) Ktor 3.1+ or Spring WebFlux 6.2+

 ## License